Skip to main content

 Why am I paying USC if I earn under €13,000?

-You probably will not be.
-If a single payslip is high enough that USC applies on the cumulative basis, but you remain below €13,000 for the year, USC will be refunded at year-end via your Statement of Liability.
-Or you can update your status with Revenue.
+You should not be over the year.
+If a single payslip is high enough that USC is deducted on a cumulative basis but you remain below €13,000 for the year, the USC is refunded at year-end via your Statement of Liability.
+You can also update your status with Revenue.

 Is USC the same as PRSI?

 No. USC and PRSI are separate deductions on Irish payslips.
-USC funds general government revenue; PRSI funds social welfare entitlements (state pension, jobseeker, illness benefit).
+USC funds general government revenue; PRSI funds social-welfare entitlements such as the State Pension, jobseeker and illness benefit.
 They appear as separate lines.

 Can I reduce my USC bill?

-USC has very few exemptions or reliefs.
-The main lever is reducing taxable income (e.g. AVCs into a pension reduce the income subject to USC).
-Medical-card holders aged over 70 with low income may qualify for a reduced rate.
+USC has very few reliefs.
+The main lever is reducing the income subject to it — for example, pension contributions (AVCs) reduce the income on which USC is charged.
+Medical-card holders and over-70s on low income may qualify for the reduced 2% top rate.

 Run the USC Calculator